FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 be included in the main budget for the Council.

-The proposed breakdown was outlined as follows:---
+The proposed breakdown was outlined as follows:
+---
 2

 **Svc**